PotHix/pothix.github.com/content/post/stats-nov-2017.md

 [![Amount of time spent listening to Podcasts this month](/images/stats/2017/nov/podcasts.jpg "Amount of time spent listening to Podcasts this month")](/images/stats/2017/nov/podcasts.jpg)

-**2 days and 17 hours** of podcast time, 1 day more than last month.
-It happened because I decided to catch up to the unheard episodes when I got home. 😄
+**2 days and 13 hours** of podcast time, just 4 hours more than last month.
+It means that I spent a lot of time listening to Podcasts again.

 As usual, here is the list of Podcasts and their times: